craigargh/cfg-python/course_handbook/session_1.md

 2 ** 4
 ```

-Look at the output.
+Look at the output for each line.
 What do you think each operator does?
 Are there any outputs that you didn't expect?

 ----